roflmaostc/felixwechsler.science/index.md

     My name is Felix Wechsler (he/him) and my passion is combining optics with computer science (preferably <a href="https://julialang.org/">Julia Lang</a>).
 <p  >In 2023, I started as doctoral candidate at <a href="https://www.epfl.ch/labs/lapd/">EPFL in Lausanne</a> in the LAPD led by Christophe Moser.
     I work on computational tools to improve <a href="https://www.youtube.com/watch?v=ONBHkzimRbg">Tomographic 3D Printing</a>.
-    <p>In my freetime I enjoy <a href="https://www.strava.com/athletes/100197734">graveling by bike</a> and playing <a href="https://paradiscojena.de/wiki/HomePage">Ultimate Frisbee</a>.
+    <p>In my freetime I enjoy <a href="https://www.strava.com/athletes/100197734">graveling by bike</a> and playing <a href="https://www.flyhigh.ultimate.ch/">Ultimate Frisbee</a>.
 Besides I'm involved in <a href="https://www.orpheus-verein.de/de/">Orpheus e.V.</a> to prepare pupils participating at physics competitions.
-Also, I engange myself in the <a href="https://www.epfl.ch/campus/associations/list/photonics/epc">EPC Photonics Chapter</a>.
 And I'm teaching at the <a href="https://jgw-ev.de/">sustainability camp</a> about AI & Recycling for talented pupils.
     I'm active in the <a href="https://go.epfl.ch/julia">Julia EPFL community</a>.
     I'm the elected PhD representative in the <a href="https://www.epfl.ch/education/phd/edpo-photonics/">Photonics PhD</a> program at EPFL.
     <br><br>